dfarre/bdd-coder/README.md

 See [mastermind](https://bitbucket.org/coleopter/mastermind) for an application.

 ## Story
-This package was born as a study of Behaviour Driven Development; and from the wish of having a handy implementation of Gherkin language in class-based tests, to be employed so that development cycles start with coding a behavioural test suite containing the scenario specifications in test case method `__doc__`s - as `bdd_coder.tester` achieves.
+This package was born as a study of Behavior Driven Development; and from the wish of having a handy implementation of Gherkin language in class-based tests, to be employed so that development cycles start with coding a behavioral test suite containing the scenario specifications in test case method `__doc__`s - as `bdd_coder.tester` achieves.

 In conjunction with `bdd_coder.coder`, development cycles *start* with: